-- If you complete your translation in another file format, you can upload your translation in that file format—you don’t have to convert it back to the PDF format before uploading.
+- If you complete your translation in another file format (such as a .docx Word file), you can upload your translation in that file format—you don’t have to convert it back to the PDF format before uploading.

 - When you pick up a job with a .txt file, it's important that you save and upload it in UTF-8 format for the characters to show up correctly (the characters may look okay on your side as Unicode, ANSI, etc., but they might look garbled to the customer and in our preview window).